Share on your favorite

 Tag - A piece of paper or bamboo used to record characters in an era without paper.

-漸 means "gradually, steadily, little by little."
+漸 means "gradually, slowly, eventually."

 Beginning - The start of something.